Astronomical Image Processing Software

 - Dark/Bias/Flat stacks.
 Computes a mean stack of the checked files that are loaded as either dark, flat or bias

 - Flat modelling.
 Simulates a flat file based on a single parameter called “flat coefficient”.
 A larger value has a greater falloff towards the edge of the image.
-An image is required to be present in the flat list before this option can be run, since information on the image size is needed and is got from any file in the flat list.
-This doesn’t have to be an actual flat file and can be any type of image
+An image is required to be present in the image list before this option can be run, since information on the image size is needed and is got from any file in the flat list.

 - ADR.
 This is an attempt to reduce the severity of atmospheric dispersion that occurs on images shot at lower altitude angles close to the horizon.
 It simply shifts the red pixels down by a certain pixel count, and shifts the blue pixels up.
 The photo angle relative to the horizon is required, and is the parameter called camera angle.
 Note that if doing eye-piece projection photography, an additional 180 degrees needs to be added (or subtracted).